keboola/keboola-as-code-templates/_common/out-googleanalytics-snowflake/v0/src/writer/keboola.wr-snowflake-blob-storage/out-googleanalytics-snowflake-writer/description.md

 ## Description:

-Writer loads transformed data to a Snowflake database.
+Data Destination loads transformed data to a Snowflake database.